 For more details contact the Intramurals Coordinator, Coach Odom at email@example.com.

 Jazz Band is open to interested 7th and 8th grade students.
 All woodwind, brass, and rhythm section instruments (piano, drum set, guitar, double bass and bass guitar) are eligible to play.
 Topics covered include: basic skills, improvisation, jazz history, listening, and ensemble music.
-Jazz Band meets Mondays after school from 3:35 - 4:35 pm in Room 408 with Mrs. Tribley firstname.lastname@example.org and Mr. Cooper email@example.com.
+Jazz Band meets Thursdays after school from 3:35 - 4:35 pm in Room 408 (Band Room) with Ms. Tribley firstname.lastname@example.org and Mr. Cooper email@example.com.
 Jazz Band begins in late September.
-The first rehearsal for the 2021-2022 school year is Monday, September 27, 2021.
+Please contact the directors if you have any questions.

 Do you love Just Dance?
 Have you ever wanted to learn how to dance?
 Well Latin dance teaches you fun and basic moves found in Latin America.
 You will learn Flamenco, Cumbia, Merengue, Salsa, Bachata and Tango.
 We will start the club mid October and it will run about 3 months.
 Come join the fun!
 Questions?
-Contact Ms. Hodges at firstname.lastname@example.org or Ms. Pelayo email@example.com.
+Contact Ms. Pelayo firstname.lastname@example.org.